wulfgarpro/sploits/buffer_overflow/basic/README.md

     * sudo chmod u+s bo1
     * gdb ./bo1 $(cat e4)
     * id (should be root)
 13. If exploit failed, it's because environment variables are on the stack and offset is wrong.
 Play with address in e4 with hexedit adding or removing 50 or 20 at a time until it works.
-A more resiliant method is to run gdb and n    non gdb exploits with an empty envionment like so:
+A more resiliant method is to run gdb and non gdb exploits with an empty envionment like so:
     * env -i PWD="."
 SHELL="/bin/bash" SHLVL=0 gdb ./bo1 (remember unset env COLUMNS and unset env LINES)
     * env -i PWD="."
 SHELL="/bin/bash" SHLVL=0 ./vuln $(cat e4)